 Bhindi masala also makes a wonderful side dish to a complete Indian meal.
 It goes particularly well with dal and warm roti.
 I love to pair it with the following:

-Popular Indian Variations of Okra Recipes
+Popular Variations of Bhindi Masala

 Bhindi comes in many shapes and sizes in Indian cuisine.
 This bhindi masala recipe highlights okra all on its own.
 But if you're up for trying different recipes with bhindi, a few more okra recipe variations include: